junksamiad/replies-engine/replies_engine_docs/lld/api_gateway_webhook_lld_v2.md

 - Configure CloudWatch alarms to alert on high throttling events
 - Review and adjust limits based on actual usage patterns

+**Note on Retry Behavior:**
+- API Gateway returns `429 TooManyRequests` when rate limits are exceeded; these are **not** remapped and will be passed through to Twilio as a 429 so that Twilio will automatically retry the webhook.
+- Integration-level 4XX errors (schema/validation failures) and 5XX errors returned by the Lambda are remapped to a `200 OK` empty TwiML response (see Section 5.2.1) to prevent Twilio from retrying on those application errors.

 ## 4. Lambda Integration

 ### 4.1 Integration Type